farisamirmudin/dra-ps/README.md

 # About
 A powershell script that allows watching kdrama using the terminal
 ## Install
 IMPORTANT!
-Powershell 7, fzf and mpv/iina are required for the program to run.
+Powershell 7, git, fzf and mpv/iina are required for the program to run.
 Installations [(See below)](#Recommended-Installation).
 - Windows
   ```sh
   git clone https://github.com/farisamirmudin/dra-ps.git